 - Open to paid-up club members only

-- The competition will incorporate 3 separate contest for:
+- The competition will incorporate 3 separate sections for:

 - Prints (Print photographer of the year)

 - Digital projected images (Digital Photographer of the year)

 - Prints and digital (Photographer of the year).

 - All members will compete in a single competition